 So, what are Highland F-roads?
 Think of them as Iceland’s not-so-friendly invitation to the Highlands.
 ‘F’ stands for Fjallvegur mountain road.
 Cute name, brutal reality.
 These tracks swap asphalt for gravel, boulders, and river crossings that don’t come with bridges or cozy touristy restaurants along the way.

 Regular gravel roads?
 Fine, manageable.
 F-roads are their wild cousins, the ones your insurance paperwork side-eyes.
 By law, only 4×4 vehicles are allowed.
-Take anything less and it’s not just risky, it’s flat-out illegal.
+Take anything less, and it’s not just risky, it’s flat-out illegal.

 And yes, insurance will happily abandon you if you try.
 The payoff, though?
 Raw landscapes, lava deserts, geothermal valleys, and silence so deep it feels unreal.
 You’ll also encounter miles of black sand, endless lava, and glacial rivers that make you second-guess your life choices.
+So, if this sounds like the perfect addition to your Iceland trip, be sure to rent the right kind of vehicle!

 Where Can You Find F-Roads in Iceland?